Hells Angels (manga): Film

 An anime film adaptation by Madhouse, which premiered at the 2008 Tokyo International Film Festival.
 The theme song is "Breathe Again feat.
 Sphere" by Jamosa.

-The Japanese distributor TC Entertainment released the film simply titled as Hells on Blu-ray with English subtitles on August 3, 2012.
-On June 12, 2017, Discotek Media had announced at their panel at AnimeNEXT that they would be releasing Hells on Blu-ray and DVD.
-On August 13, 2017, Discotek announced that the home media release would include an English dub.
+The Japanese distributor TC Entertainment released the film, simply titled as Hells, on Blu-ray with English subtitles on August 3, 2012.
+On June 12, 2017, Discotek Media had announced at its panel at AnimeNEXT that it would release the film on Blu-ray and DVD.
+On August 13, 2017, Discotek Media announced that the home media release would include an English dub.
 The English dub of the film marked the first time voice acting/video production company TeamFourStar (known for the comedic webseries Dragon Ball Z Abridged) worked on an official dub.
-Discotek released the Blu-ray on November 27, 2018.
+Discotek Media released the Blu-ray on November 27, 2018.

 Reception

 The Hells anime film was one of the Jury Recommended Works at the 12th Japan Media Arts Festival in 2008.